WlarusFromDaSpace/cyberland-cli-python/README.md

 viu //A soft requirement, viu is used for ansiposting and without viu you can't ansipost

+neofetch //Soft requirement, it is used for posting your fethces

 #How to use

 start the client by opening the client.py in IDLE and running it or by using this command in the folder where the file is located: